BuckeyeSoftware/rex/doc/RENDER.md

 The `resource_command` structure is used by all the resource commands and merely represents a tagged union of which resource to `allocate`, `construct`, `update`, or `destroy`.

 The `draw_command` is special in that it's size is actually variable.
-The `frontend::interface::draw` function over allocates `draw_command` from the command buffer to make room to store the raw data of any changed uniforms of `render_program`.
+The `frontend::context::draw` function over allocates `draw_command` from the command buffer to make room to store the raw data of any changed uniforms of `render_program`.
 The member function `uniforms()` actually returns a pointer to `this + 1` to reach into that memory.
 The `dirty_uniform_bitset` has a set bit for each uniform in `render_program` that has changed.
 The index of these set bits are the uniform indices in `render_program`.
 The sizes of each uniform can be read from there as well as their type.
 The uniform data in `draw_command` is tightly packed.
 An example of unpacking this data is provided:

 ```cpp